China International Search and Rescue Team: Search and rescue ability

-The CISAR was typically able to arrive at earthquake sites within 48 hours and rapidly gather supplies and carry out rescue operations.
+The CISAR is typically able to arrive at earthquake sites within 48 hours and rapidly gather supplies and carry out rescue operations.
 Other tasks carried out by the team included setting up reception centres and carrying out heavy search and rescue operations.
 The team was tasked with assisting people in disaster areas, offering first aid, preventive healthcare, and offering reconstruction services.

 The CISAR participated in more than 20 earthquake and disaster sites around the world, carrying out search and rescue tasks.
 The team was credited with saving 67 people and clearing 3,000 bodies at various locations.
 The team also helped find and treat thousands of earthquake victims.

 Some of the disasters to which the team responded were: